Illinois Forfeiture and Asset Seizure Attorneys

 If you have been charged with a crime, you could be facing a number of serious consequences, including fines and jail time.
 However, many people are not aware that law enforcement officials can also seize your property, including money, personal possessions, and real estate if they believe it has been involved in criminal activity.

-Civil Forfeiture Overview
+Asset Seizure and Forfeiture Overview

 Through civil forfeiture, the government (or any agency that seized the property) sell such property and keeps as much as 80% of the proceeds for itself.
 This practice is also known as equitable sharing.